Homological Time Series Analysis of Sensor Signals from Power Plants: Sliding-window Embedding

 The product $M \tau$ is called the \emph{window size} of the sliding-window embedding.
 For different values of $t_i \in T := [a,b] \subset \mathbb{R}$ we get a set of points that we call \emph{sliding-window point cloud associated with $T$} \cite[§3.2]{perea2019topological}:

 We have anticipated an embedding which is visibly smooth, but whose geometry and topology we do not know yet.
-To make the geometry and topology of the associated sliding window point cloud of time series data directly exploitable, we treat the periodic and quasi-periodic cases next.
+To make the geometry and topology of the associated sliding window point cloud directly exploitable, we treat the periodic and quasi-periodic cases next.